 A 0.5-mile segment of critically eroded beach is located within the City of Cedar Key.
 Public roads and development interests are threatened in this area.
 Sand has been placed at the public beach via truck haul.
 A feasibility study was completed in 2007 for the shorelines along 1st Street and G Street, recommending several options of sand placement and terminal structures.
-In accordance with the plan recommendations, a Joint Coastal Permit was issued on December 18, 2009 to the City to construct three low profile rock groins, restore the adjacent beach, construct a vegetated dune and renovate an existing derelict revetment along G Street.
-Insufficient state and local funding has precluded the construction of the project.
-The City submitted a new permit application for the G Street Shoreline Restoration project in 2019.
+In accordance with the plan recommendations, a Joint Coastal Permit was issued on December 18, 2009, to the City to construct three low profile rock groins, restore the adjacent beach, construct a vegetated dune and renovate an existing derelict revetment along G Street.
+Insufficient state and local funding precluded the construction of the project.
+Joe Rains Beach living shoreline was constructed in early 2017.
+The City submitted a new permit application for the G Street Shoreline Restoration project in 2019 and construction was completed in the summer of 2020, with additional wave protection added in spring of 2021.
+Three living shorelines have now been constructed around Daughtry Bayou in Cedar Key.
+See more about the living shoreline master plan for Cedar Key.

-Strategy: Develop design alternatives for an environmentally acceptable beach restoration project.
+Strategy: Develop design alternatives for an environmentally acceptable beach restoration project along 1st Street and maintain the living shoreline project along G Street.